Pierre Brossolette: Torture and death

 Brossolette was tortured at 84 Avenue Foch in Paris, enduring severe beatings and waterboardings over a two-and-a-half-day period.
-On 22 March, whilst he was left alone and recovered some consciousness, he threw himself through the window of the garret room of the building's sixth floor.
+On 22 March, while he was left alone and recovered some consciousness, he threw himself through the window of the garret room of the building's sixth floor.
 Since he had not swallowed his cyanide capsule when captured in Rennes, he was afraid of implicating others and probably chose to silence himself.
 There was a widespread belief among resistants that it was difficult, if not impossible, not to speak under torture.

 He died later in the evening at Pitié-Salpêtrière Hospital.
 On 24 March, he was cremated at Père Lachaise Cemetery.
 His ashes were kept at Père Lachaise Cemetery's columbarium, urn 3913 according to official cemetery records.
 Brossolette's reportedly last words were enigmatic: "all will be fine Tuesday".